App-vNext/Polly/docs/strategies/retry.md

 ```
 <!-- endSnippet -->

-Reasoning:
-- By changing the behaviour based on state we basically created here a state machine
-- Even though it is a really compact/concise way to express sleep durations there are three main drawbacks
+**Reasoning:**

+Using this approach essentially turns the logic into a state machine.
+Although this offers a concise way to express sleep durations, it has several disadvantages:

-  - This approach does not embrace re-usability (you can't re-use only the quick retries)
+- It doesn't support reusability (for instance, you can't use only the quick retries).
-  - The sleep duration logic is tightly coupled to the `AttemptNumber`
+- The sleep duration logic is closely tied to the `AttemptNumber`.
-  - It is harder to unit test
+- Testing becomes more challenging.

 ✅ DO

-Define two separate retry strategy options and chain them
+Use two distinct retry strategy options and link them:

 <!-- snippet: retry-pattern-3 -->
 ```cs